-Youth Transition Worker DHHS Houlton District 8 - Aroostook Maine YLAT 207-532-5105 OR 1-800-452-1926 Angela.delong@Maine.gov
+Youth Transition Specialist DHHS Houlton District 8 - Aroostook/ Houlton YLAT 207-532-5105 OR 1-800-452-1926 Angela.delong@Maine.gov

-What is the Extended Care (V-9) Agreement?
+What is the Voluntary Extended Care Agreement?

-The Extended Care (V-9) Agreement
+The Voluntary Extended Care Agreement

-A V-9 is a voluntary agreement between you and DHHS that allows you to stay in DHHS care and receive supportive services past your 18th birthday.
+This is a voluntary agreement between you and DHHS that allows you to stay in DHHS care and receive supportive services past your 18th birthday.

+Generally, this agreement is created to help young people continue with their education or to help care for youth with extreme health issues.

 "Trust someone.

-Generally, this agreement is created to help young people continue with education or to help care for youth with extreme health issues.

-"Trust someone.
 You have to start somewhere."
 Muriel G., age 17

-Being in the care of DHHS through a V-9 does not mean that you stay in the custody of DHHS.
-It does mean that you may continue to get services or financial support up to your 21st birthday.
+Being in the care of DHHS through the Voluntary Extended Care Agreement does not mean that you stay in the custody of DHHS.
+It does mean that you may continue to get services or financial support up to your 23rd birthday.

 One agreement can look very different from another.
-It is a negotiation between you and DHHS for things like how much financial support DHHS will provide, how much financial support you will provide, where you will live, your education/training goals, and your overall plan.
+It is a negotiation between you and DHHS for things like how much financial support DHHS will provide, how much financial support you will provide, where you will live, your education/training goals, and your overall life plans.

-You may choose to sign the V-9 contract before your 18th birthday.
+You may choose to sign the Voluntary Extended Care Agreement before your 18th birthday.

-If you have a plan, it is possible to get a V-9 reopened after it has been closed.
+If you have a plan, it is possible to get a Voluntary Extended Care Agreement open if it has been closed.